 The Top 5 Magazine Fed Shotguns

 Magazine fed shotguns were one of my favorite developments in 2018.
-They existed well before 2018, but really seem to have come into their own when companies like Remington and Mossberg both put out magazine fed shotguns, and many smaller companies upped their game to compete.
-So what are my top 5 magazine fed shotguns?
+They existed well before 2018, but really seem to have come into their own when companies like Remington and Mossberg both put out one or more magazine-fed shotgun, and many smaller companies upped their game to compete.
+Some are traditional manual action weapons with a magazine feed system added, others are designed from the ground up as an AR shotgun or AK shotgun.
+So what are my top 5 magazine-fed shotguns?

 MAGAZINE FED SHOTGUN: PERSONAL TOP FIVE